salama4ai/Courses/README.md

 # Courses
 Courses that i studied

-`Note` This list includes **only** the pure machine learning courses (i.e excluded pytorch, data preprocessing,...etc courses, single videos)
+`Note` This list includes **only** the pure machine learning courses (i.e excluded pytorch, data preprocessing, scikit-learn,...etc courses, single videos)

 `Note` this list is not completed yet, i continue adding to it